songliVT/LabWiki/SetupPythonForARCServers.md

-### This page contains some instructions for setting up Python for ARC servers at Virginia Tech.
+### How to setup Python for ARC servers at Virginia Tech.

 ARC default python does not include pip and virtualenv.
 This instruction assume the working directory is ````$HOME````